Pionpill/Notebook/README.md

 # **NOTES**
 ## **introduction**
-- This file contains some personal notes about my collage lessons and  self-study technology
+- This file contains some personal notes about my collage lessons and  self-study technology like markdown grammer
 - Most of them are writen in chinese and only a few file is writen by all english
 - Gald to receive feedbacks if you have any suggestions or find some mistakes